silverbulletmd/silverbullet/website/Library/Core/Page/Template Index.md

-This page lists all templates active in your space.
+This page lists all templates currently available in your space.

 # New Page
 $newPage